charan-datascientist/Goodworkai/README.md

   - Reduced matching time in complex scenarios.
   - Enhanced scalability with modular utilities.

-- **Parellel Processing**: (Not Implemented in this code)
-  - Use ThreadPoolExecutor to process scenarios concurrently, improving performance for large datasets.

 - **Exception Handling**:
   - Added error handling for downloading choices, processing scenarios, and key-value inference.